 2. Business Structure of Your Business

-One of the major decisions you have made as the first step on how to start a photography business legally is to determine or decide the entity of your photography business.
+One of the notable decisions you have made as the first step on starting a photography business is to determine or decide the entity of your photography business.
 What type of business entity do you prefer to operate.
-It is important to know, research and learn about each one of them before you make the decision on which one will be the best for your business type.
+It is crucial to know, research and learn about each one before deciding which one will be the best for your business type.

-What type of business structure should I consider going for?
+What type of business structure should I consider for moving forward?

-While you are working and researching on how to start a photography business legally, the type of business entity you decide for your photography firm will have a direct connection to the amount of tax you have to pay, your finances and personal liability as well as the amount of paperwork you would need to do.
+While researching how to start a photography business legally, the type of business entity you decide for your photography firm will directly connect.
+It should be the amount of tax you are paying, your finances and personal liability, as well as the amount of paperwork you would need to do.

-If you are not very much sure which one is right for your consulting a CPA will be a good choice to help you decide however here are few suggestions for you to get an idea:
+If you are not very much sure which one is right for your consulting, a CPA will be an excellent choice to help you decide; however, here are few suggestions for you to get an idea:

-Sole Proprietorship: The simplest form of business entity and a common structure to get started with any business.
-Business owned and run by individuals or only one person without any distinction between the owner and the business itself.
-It is easiest to operate however, owners have to be solely liable for any liability.
+Sole Proprietorship: The simplest business entity and a standard structure to get started with any business.
+Businesses are owned and run by individuals or only one person without distinguishing between the owner and the company itself.
+It is the easiest to operate.
+However, owners have to be solely liable for any liability.

-Partnership: These types of photography businesses consist of two or more owners and it is important to carry out either written or oral agreement to carry out a partnership business.
-It is somewhat similar to sole proprietorship however easy to set up and get your finances easily.
+Partnership: These types of photography businesses consist of two or more owners, and it is essential to carry out either written or oral agreements to carry out a partnership business.
+It is somewhat similar to sole-proprietorship, however easy to set up and get your finances efficiently.
 However, liabilities have to be taken by the partners themselves.

 Corporation: It is a separate legal business structure and a costlier business entity.
-Shareholders can enjoy protection of liabilities however, there is a lot of paperwork involved and taxes are higher for these types of business operations.
+Therefore, shareholders can enjoy the protection of liabilities.
+However, there has much paperwork, and the taxes are higher for these business operations.

-Limited Liability Company (LLC): Last but not the least comes LLC.
-Mostly, LLCs are set to operate as partnerships with multiple owners or partners.
-Benefits of LLCs are that it is taxed similarly as individual tax returns and gives you liability coverage similar to corporation however the major drawback is it carries out more formality fees and expenses than a partnership or sole proprietorship business entity.
+Limited Liability Company (LLC): Last but not least, when comes LLC.
+Mainly, LLC sets to operate as partnerships with multiple owners or partners.
+Benefits of LLCs are that it is taxed similarly as individual tax returns and gives you liability coverage similar to a corporation.
+However, the major drawback is it carries out more formality fees and expenses than a partnership or sole proprietorship business entity.

 3. Employer Identification Number from IRS

-This is important documentation for business entities like Partnerships, Corporations, LLCs.
-Sole Proprietorship businesses however can avoid this.
-This documentation is needed to help the banks identify your photography business as an entity when you sign up for accounts.
+It is necessary documentation for business entities like Partnerships, Corporations, LLCs.
+Sole Proprietorship businesses, however, can avoid this.
+This documentation needs to help the banks identify your photography business as an entity when you sign up for accounts.

 4. Choosing a Business Name

 Now that your business structure is set and is good to go, the next big step would be to find the perfect name to name your establishment.
-It goes without saying that naming a company is a big deal and is a very difficult job to accomplish as it is such a vital component to launching a successful firm.
-Now, there are two different kinds of names that can be chosen.
+Giving a name for a company is a big deal and is a challenging job to accomplish as it is such a vital component to launching a successful firm.
+Now, there are two different kinds of names that you can choose.

-One type is when the owner names the company after their own name or something very personal to them, and the other type is when one creates a unique name that specifically embodies the brand and work of the company.
-Whilst, the “personal” option seems easy enough, making a name out of scratch has more complexity to it than one would think.
+One type is when the owner names the company after their name or something very personal to them, and the other type is when one creates a unique character that explicitly embodies the company’s brand and work.
+While the “personal” option seems easy enough, making a name out of scratch has more complexity to it than one would think.

-The first thing to keep in mind is to make sure that the name that you will choose is simple or simple enough and short to easily pronounce and spell as that would allow for people to remember the name without any problem.
-You should also be careful that you are using a completely unique and new name so that you can have your domain for the website.
-Along with this, each country has their own variation of legal procedures and its fees, hence make research a top priority when selecting a name for your business.
+The first thing to keep in mind is to make sure that the name you choose is simple enough and short to pronounce and spell easily, as that would allow people to remember the term without any problem.
+In addition, it would be best to be careful to use a unique and new name to have your domain for the website.
+Along with this, each country has its variation of legal procedures and fee structure, hence make research a top priority when selecting a name for your business.

 5. Business License

-Your business permits and license depends on the state you are in.
-You may need sales and use permits, tax certificates and few more as per the state rules.
-Make sure to check out what documents would you require as per the state you reside in.
+Your business permission and license depend on the state you are living in.
+You may need sales and use permission, tax certificates, and a few more as per the state rules.
+Make sure to check out what documents you would require as per the state you reside.

 6. Bank Account for the Business

-Money is by no doubt, the founding factor of a business, but what’s even more important is to be able to handle it correctly by keeping track of transactions.
-The safest and best way to do this is to open up a business bank account to make sure that your funds are separate and that you have a monitored transaction history.
-This ensures reduction of unnecessary spending and makes procedures for legal purposes infinitely easier as well, especially when it comes to taxes.
+Money is undoubtedly the founding factor of a business, but what’s even more important is to handle it correctly by keeping track of transactions.
+The safest and best way to do this is to open up a business bank account to ensure that your funds are separate and that you have a monitored transaction history.
+In addition, it reduces unnecessary spending and makes procedures for legal purposes infinitely more accessible, especially regarding taxes.

-Having a legitimate trail and a bank vouching for your business’ credibility is extremely beneficial for your establishment.
-And aside from the complicated procedures, a bank account also gives a good rep to your branding when customers are asked to pay into the account as they’ll feel safe giving their money rather than a random anonymous person.
+Having a fair trial and a bank vouching for your business’s credibility is highly beneficial to your establishment.
+And aside from the complicated procedures, a bank account also gives a good rep to your branding when customers ask to pay into the performance as they’ll feel safe sharing their money rather than a random anonymous person.

-However, the woes of fulfilling legality does not end there.
-It is absolutely imperative that you are well aware of the process in the bank you are going to be opening a bank account.
-Every bank has their own policy which also differs from city to city and country to country and it is very important to follow them.
+However, the woes of fulfilling legality do not end there.
+You must be well aware of the process in the bank you are going to be opening a bank account.
+Every bank has its policy, which differs from city to city and country to country, and it is vital to follow them.

-Hence, we strongly recommend you to ask you bank authorities beforehand, and they’ll help you with all the documents you’ll need and the fees you are going to have to pay.
+Hence, we strongly recommend you to ask your bank authorities beforehand, and they’ll help you with all the documents you’ll need and the fees you are going to have to pay.

 7. Prioritize your Taxes

-Something that absolutely cannot be neglected in any way are the Taxes that you will be paying.
-Your business type will be the deciding factor of which and what kind of taxes that needs to be paid for the said establishment.
-As mentioned before, the tax fees wildly vary between locations and also if you decide to have employees or special conditions.
+Something that absolutely can’t ignore in any way is the taxes that you will pay.
+So naturally, your business type will decide what kind of taxes you need to pay for the said establishment.
+As mentioned before, the tax fees wildly vary between locations and if you choose to have employees or special conditions.

-Be sure to consult a professional before registering the business name and type to know the taxing requirements in the area your establishment will be.
-Since, the taxing procedure added with the other transactions are so complicated, it is best to hire an accountant to keep track and manage the taxes, payments and liabilities in the best possible way for the firm.
+Be sure to consult a professional before registering the business name and type to know the tax requirements in your establishment’s area.
+Since the tax procedure added with the other transactions are so complicated, it is best to hire an accountant to keep track and manage the taxes, payments, and liabilities in the best possible way for the firm.

 8. Capital for a Start-Up

-It is a given that all businesses need seed money in the beginning in order for the start-up to be established.
-Ensure that you have the funds needed for all the paperwork fees for legal procedures, taxes, equipment, location and an estimated miscellaneous expenditure.
-The amount of the fund will, of course as reiterated previously, will be different depending on the place or country you are in.
+It is a given state that all businesses need seed money for the start-up to establish.
+Ensure that you have the funds for all the paperwork fees for legal procedures, taxes, equipment, location, and estimated miscellaneous expenditure.
+The amount of the fund of course reiterated previously.
+That will be different depending on the place or country you are living in.

-Either way, have preparations to spend a handful sum on the firm, and it is always recommended to have a bit extra separately as a precautionary amount in case of an emergency.
+Either way, have preparations to spend a handful sum on the firm.
+It recommends having a bit extra separately as a precautionary amount in an emergency.

 9. Photographing License

-Whilst there is no specific ‘Photographer’s License’ per se, one still needs to gain certain licenses in order to make an establishment legally in the city or whichever location you decide to choose.
-You should get help from a lawyer or a reputable business development agency who will be able to explain everything and process the procedure for you.
+While there is no specific ‘Photographer’s License,’ one still needs to gain specific licenses to establish legally in the city or whichever location you choose.
+So again, you should get help from a lawyer or a reputable business development agency.
+They will explain everything and process the procedure for you.

-With your photography business it is important to know the ins and out of the laws of taxes and finances and therefore hiring qualified tax professionals will save you more money than you can imagine.
-In addition, you would also know that everything is being done according to the law.
+It is essential to know the ins and out of the laws of taxes and finances with your photography business.
+Therefore, hiring qualified tax professionals will save you more money than you can imagine.
+In addition, you would also know that everything does according to the law.
 Therefore, hiring a CPA is very helpful for your business.

-However, you should also remember to make yourself well versed in using the machineries and working in post production, but that guideline is for another time.
-We hope that this article on how to start a photography business legally has helped you to understand or at the very least get an idea of what things to do or not to do for a photographer to establish a photography business legally.
+However, it would help if you remembered to be well-versed in using the machinery and working in post-production, but that guideline is another time.
+We hope that this article helps you to understand.
+At the very least get an idea of what things to do or not to establish a photography business legally.